-Expand your energy efficiency knowledge by enrolling in a variety of courses which include: Energy Management, Strategic Energy Management, Building Operator Certification (BOC) as well as technical training which include tours to further subject matter knowledge, when applicable.
+Expand your energy efficiency knowledge by enrolling in a variety of courses which include: Energy Management, Strategic Energy Management and Building Operator Certification (BOC), as well as technical training which includes tours to further subject matter knowledge, when applicable.

 |Air Sealing Done Right|

-Through classroom discussion and slide presentation videos and hands-on demonstrations of air sealing techniques, learn how to focus on areas of concerns found during post inspections, the garage to house connection, heat sources, recessed lights and dropped soffits.
-The instructor will discuss and demonstrate the installations of the right air sealing materials for the right task.
+Through classroom discussion, slide presentation, videos and hands-on demonstrations of air-sealing techniques, learn how to focus on areas of concern found during post-inspections, the garage to house connection, heat sources, recessed lights and dropped soffits.
+The instructor will discuss and demonstrate installation of the proper air-sealing materials for the appropriate task.

-Discuss strategies on using the blower door and smoke bottle and IR camera to locate air leakage pathways and using the same equipment to test and verify assure that air sealing installations created the intended results.
+Discuss strategies on using the blower door and smoke bottle, and using the IR camera to locate air leakage pathways.
+Also, discuss using the same equipment to test and verify air-sealing installations created the intended results.